wordofwarning/wordofwarning.org/current/2013-turn/index.md

 *All times are approximate and subject to change.*

 ####What people said about Turn 2013
-A 4* review of Friday night [here](http://www.thepublicreviews.com/turn-2013-contact-manchester/).
+A 4* review of Friday night is [here](http://www.thepublicreviews.com/turn-2013-contact-manchester/).
+A gallery of images from both nights is [here](/galleries/2013-turn/index.html).
+A documentary about Tom Bowes Dance performing *Brute* on Saturday night is [here](http://vimeo.com/66465915).

 ####Credits
 Co-produced by hÅb, Contact, Dance initiative Greater Manchester + Live at LICA.